nsk89/netcrypt/README.md

 ## how it works

-<p>this project doesn't incorporate basic server/client functions besides communication, though that may change in the future.<br>the current state of the project mainly deals with sending data, including files, over sockets securely.
-<br>data to be sent is first encrypted using AES. the AES key and init vector are then encrypted with a RSA cipher from the <br>public key set from the exchanging socket connection. the data(message) then creates a hash verification for use on <br>decryption to verify data itegrity.
+<p>this project doesn't incorporate basic server/client functions besides communication, though that may change in the future. the current state of the project mainly deals with sending data, including files, over sockets securely. data to be sent is first encrypted using AES. the AES key and init vector are then encrypted with a RSA cipher from the public key set from the exchanging socket connection. the data(message) then creates a hash verification for use on decryption to verify data itegrity.
 <br>
-<br>key, init vector, data verification hash and data are then stored in a dictionary to be dumped into a serialized bytes
-<br>object. the serialized object is then structured into internet byte order and length of object is stored in the first four <br>bytes of transmission. on receive, the first four bytes are read from the stream retrieving the stream length, the <br>remainder of the stream is collected and read in based off the length. the process goes in reverse from there.
 <br>
-<br>files being sent undergo a very easy process before the above algorithim, they're simply put into a dictionary file <br>filename:data
+key, init vector, data verification hash and data are then stored in a dictionary to be dumped into a serialized bytes object. the serialized object is then structured into internet byte order and length of object is stored in the first four bytes of transmission. on receive, the first four bytes are read from the stream retrieving the stream length, the remainder of the stream is collected and read in based off the length. the process goes in reverse from there.
 <br>
 <br>all socket data encryption is done in communication.py which methods use cryptography.py(based off PyCryptodome ciphers).